khanson679/khanson679.github.io/index.md

 ---
 title: About
 layout: default
-date: 2022-06-01
+date: 2022-07-17
 ---

 # Kenneth Hanson

 ## About Me

 I'm a PhD student in the [Stony Brook University Department of Linguistics][sbling] (entered 2020).
-My [research](research) focuses on computational linguistics, syntax, and Japanese linguistics.
+My research focuses on syntax, computational linguistics, and Japanese linguistics.
 My advisor is [Thomas Graf][graf].

 I received a BA from Michigan State University in 2014, where I majored in linguistics and Japanese, with (a bit more than) a minor in computer science.
 After graduating, I worked for four years as an assistant English teacher in Japan through the [JET Programme][jet].
 I've also created some free [Japanese language education materials][jp].